jrasmusson/ios-starter-kit/basics/UITextField/UITextField.md

 * calculate the size of the keyboard
 * and then update that constraint to include the original height + the keyboard height

+The other is to use [TPKeyboardAvoiding](https://github.com/michaeltyson/TPKeyboardAvoiding).

-The example below shows you how to do this.
+This example below shows you how to do it the manual way.

 ```swift
 //